Ernst Leitz II: Life

 Leitz initially devoted himself to the development of new microscopes, in particular the world's first binocular microscope that could also be used for high magnifications, which was launched in 1913.
 The large Leitz Ortholux research microscope with built-in illumination (1935) also became a great success.

 The Leica, a 35 mm camera developed by Leitz's collaborator Oskar Barnack with the interchangeable lenses of Max Berek was distributed worldwide from 1925.
 It was a small, lightweight camera using 24 mm × 36 mm film rolls of 36 shots, establishing dynamic live photography.

 Leitz continued his father's company's social policy by founding an employee support and pension fund and a company health insurance fund.
 With his father, he introduced the 8-hour workday as early as 1906, twelve years before it was required by law.
-While Jews were becoming economically and socially marginalised by the Nazi regime in the mid-1930s, Leitz offered lengthy apprenticeships and training rogrammes at his factory to Jewish people.
+While Jews were becoming economically and socially marginalised by the Nazi regime in the mid-1930s, Leitz offered lengthy apprenticeships and training programmes at his factory to Jewish people.